-Pretty basic but it is very neglected.
+Pretty necessary but it is very neglected.
 A continual daily reading of God’s Word should be part of each of our days.
 Don’t neglect the Old Testament.
 Use a reading plan if it helps and don’t worry about getting behind just stay steady and pick up where you leave off each day.
-Personally I’ve read through the Bible various ways over the years.
+Personally, I’ve read through the Bible various ways over the years.

 Inductive Bible Study Method

 The Inductive Bible Study Method made popular by Kay Arthur at Precept Ministries is an excellent way to get started into digging deeper into God’s Word.
-It is a three step method where you observe the text, interpret and apply what you’ve learned.
-A good book to start with is Lord, Teach Me to Study the Bible in 28 Days.
-There are many helps available online at Precept Ministries.
+It is a three-step method where you observe the text, interpret and apply what you’ve learned.
+An excellent book to start with is Lord, Teach Me to Study the Bible in 28 Days.
+There are many resources available online at Precept Ministries.
 You can sign up here for a free download thoroughly explaining the steps to the Inductive Bible Study Method here.

 Precepts Austin is an online tool I use to study the meaning of a Greek Word or to use the various resources they have online to learn more about the context and meaning of a passage.
 I use this resource to study the weekly teaching from church and try to read, review and study the verses the Pastor is going to teach on Sunday throughout the week before church.

-This is a very simple and basic method that will not take huge amounts of time and you can use it in your daily reading of the Word.
+The SOAP method is a straightforward and basic method that will not take vast amounts of time, and you can use it in your daily reading of the Word.